Search results

 under :: forall t a s b.
 Newtype t a => Newtype s b => (a -> t) -> (t -> s) -> a -> b

-: lowers a function that operates on Newtype
+The opposite of over: lowers a function that operates on Newtyped

 values to operate on the wrapped value instead.